 The electricity generation asset base is the same for all three markets (M2, M3, and M4).
 Therefore, when generators make identical choices and the aggregate production is equal over different markets, the aggregate costs must also be equal.

-Table 2 summarizes the production costs for each generator in the market with two (M2), three (M3) and four (M4) generators, and highlights occurrences where the aggregate production in one market is equal to that in another market as bold and colored.
-For example,
+Table 2 summarizes the production costs for each generator in the market with two (M2), three (M3) and four (M4) generators, and identifies aggregate production in one market being equal to that in another market by bold numbers and shaded cells.
+For example, the aggregate production in M2 (M4) is equal to that in M3 when the total number of units can be divided both by two (four) and three.